 Our program also performs the transoral outlet reduction (TORe) procedure for patients who have regained weight after gastric bypass surgery.
 This technique has been available for our patients since 2014 and involves using endoscopy to internally suture the stomach to once again help them achieve their goals.

 These are just some of the wide variety of services that the Advanced Interventional Endoscopy service at MVHS offers at the new Wynn Hospital.
 The field of advanced interventional endoscopy is a young and exciting new subspecialty in the field of medicine.
 As such, new techniques and procedures are being offered year after year.
 We look forward to our future as we provide an even greater array of minimally invasive cutting edge procedures to our patients.

-- Interventional endoscopic procedures including endoscopic ultrasound (EUS)
+- Interventional endoscopic procedures including endoscopic ultrasound (EU)

-- Endoscopic submucosal dissection (ESD), and endoscopic suturing.
+- Endoscopic surgical resections including endoscopic submucosal dissection (ESD) and endoscopic mucosal resection (EMR)

 - Transoral outlet reduction (TORe) an endoscopic procedure to reduce the gastric outlet for people who have regained weight after gastric bypass surgery.

 - Ablative treatments for Barrett’s esophagus including radiofrequency ablation (RFA) and hybrid APC.